One of the Most Beautiful Buildings in the World…

 So, how did this building get the nickname “Blue Mosque?”
 Sultan Ahmed Mosque (or Sultan Ahmet Camii in Turkish) is known as the “Blue Mosque” because of the sapphire hue that pervades its decorations: from ceiling to carpet.

 It was built between 1609 and 1616 to proclaim Ottoman power following war with Persia, and to this day, over 400 years later, it is still used as a place of worship.

 What to Wear at the Sultan Ahmed Mosque

 Because Sultan Ahmed Mosque is in use, all tourists who flock to the site must remove their shoes (plastic bags are provided) and wear appropriately modest clothing.
 Pack a scarf for your head if you are a woman, and long pants if you are a man.
 Don’t forget that legs in leggings must be covered, too.

 I didn’t realize this, and had to borrow a cloth to put around my stockings.
 (Don’t worry — it’s free to borrow head or leg coverings.
 Just return them as you leave.)
-Do make sure to check prayer times, as the mosque is closed five times a day for devoted prayer.
+Do make sure to check prayer times, as the Blue Mosque in Istanbul is closed five times a day for devoted prayer.

 The Six Minarets of the Sultan Ahmed Mosque

 Here is my favorite story about the Blue Mosque.
 When Sultan Ahmed I announced in 1609 that the mosque would have six minarets (the tall, skinny towers used for calling the faithful to prayer), there was an uproar in the Muslim community because only the great mosque in Mecca had six minarets.

 How did the sultan solve this problem?
 He directed a seventh minaret to be built on Mecca’s mosque so his Sultan Ahmed Mosque could have six without offense!
 Creative thinking in action.